Price Guide 2026Ecuador

 Frequently Asked Questions

-Foreigners enjoy the same property rights as Ecuadorian citizens, requiring only a valid passport and an RUC tax ID to finalize a deed.
+Yes, foreigners enjoy the same property rights as Ecuadorian citizens, requiring only a valid passport and a tax identification number (RUC or equivalent) to complete a purchase.

-Q:What are the closing costs associated with a purchase?
+Q:What are the standard closing costs for buyers in Quito?

-Buyers should budget approximately 2-3% of the purchase price for closing costs, which include the 'Alcabala' (transfer tax), registration fees, and notary costs.
+Buyers should budget approximately 2% to 3% of the sale price for closing costs, which include the Alcabala (transfer tax), registration fees, and notary fees.